thesabeltuto/tt-popup/readme.txt

 == Frequently asked questions ==

 1. How to make this plugin work?
-* Please refer to Dashboard -> TT-Options > Support for answers.
+* Please refer to Dashboard -> TT-Popup > Support for answers.

 == Screenshots ==